-3. Purchase a photo box where they can display things and images that currently inspire them.
+3. Purchase a photo box where they can display pictures and images that inspire them.

-4. If your loved ones enjoying creating, set up a box with tools for their craft and a display area to showcase their work.
+4. If your loved-ones enjoying creating things, set up a box with tools for their craft and a display area to showcase their work.

-5. Plant a garden in a corner of the yard or potted plants inside where they can watch them bloom.
+5. Plant a garden in a corner of the yard or place potted plants inside where they can watch them grow.

-6. Engage the senses by including fresh flowers, a scented candle, a soothing massage, cozy textiles, enjoyable music, a favorite drink, meaningful art, etc.
+6. Engage the senses by including fresh flowers, scented candles, a soothing massage, cozy textiles, enjoyable music, a favorite drink, meaningful art, etc.